opoplawski/ansible-pfsense/README.md

 WIP ansible module for managing pfsense firewalls.

 This is the very early stages of a module to allow you to configure pfsense firewalls with ansible.
-There are currently two modules:
+There are currently the following modules:

 * pfsense_alias for managing aliases
 * pfsense_authserver_ldap for managing LDAP authentication servers